LuBu0505/mc-docs.zh-cn/includes/functions-add-output-binding-js.md

     context.log('JavaScript HTTP trigger function processed a request.');

     if (req.query.name || (req.body && req.body.name)) {
-        // Add a message to the Storage queue. context.bindings.msg = "Name passed to the function: " + (req.query.name || req.body.name);
+        // Add a message to the Storage queue,
+        // which is the name passed to the function. context.bindings.msg = (req.query.name || req.body.name);
         context.res = {
             // status: 200, /* Defaults to 200 */
             body: "Hello " + (req.query.name || req.body.name)